In this doc, we’ll be creating a 3-part email sequence for an abandoned cart.

 We recommend that you set the delay for your first email anywhere from 30 minutes to 4 hours after cart abandonment.

-You can also delay sending the email until a specific time of the day or day of the week.
-This feature allows you to choose your best sending times - when you know that your open rate and clickthrough rates are the highest.
+You can also delay sending the email until a specific time of day or day of the week.
+This feature allows you to choose your best sending times—when you know that your open rate and clickthrough rates are the highest.

-Delay it until a specific day of the week if you want your email to go only on a chosen day of the week.
+If you want your email to go only on a chosen day of the week, delay it until that day.

 Step 4: Select ‘Send Email’ from the Actions